epfl-ada/ada-2024-project-insightmasters24/docs/index.md

 ![Beautiful Patagonia](/assets/img/images/Patagonia.jpeg)

 Isn’t it lovely ? 🥰 While Patagonia does not have anything to do with the project, studies suggest that reader’s attention tends to fade away after 6 minutes of reading.
 By putting an image of beautiful Patagonia, I wanted to surprise your brain and fully reengage you in the lecture of our story!
-(This method was used by an amazing Statistics professor at EPFL (sorry I forgot his name) in the undergraduate course Probabilities & Statistics, and it has proven very efficient!)
+(This method was used by an amazing Statistics professor at EPFL in the undergraduate course Probabilities & Statistics, and it has proven very efficient!)

 <span style="color: red;">Back on the track!</span>